 AB 1594 (Chesbro, Williams, Chapter 719, Statutes of 2014) Green materials are the perfect feedstock for composting, but are sometimes used to cover garbage in landfills at the end of the day, a practice known as alternative daily cover (ADC).
 Green materials used for daily cover break down anaerobically in a landfill, the same as if they were disposed.
 AB 1594 eliminates incentives to use green materials as ADC by ensuring it counts as disposal.
 Find out more about green material as landfill daily cover.

-In accordance with Assembly Bill 341 (Chapter 476, Statutes of 2011), CalRecycle is leading California’s ambitious drive toward a 75 percent reduction in the amount of waste going to landfills by the year 2020.
-This will be achieved through source reduction, recycling, and composting.
+AB 341 (Chesbro, Chapter 476, Statutes of 2011) set a goal of a 75 percent reduction in the amount of waste going to landfills by the year 2020, to be achieved through source reduction, recycling, and composting.

 Scientific Research and Technology Evaluation

 CalRecycle funds and supports research to answer important scientific questions and to ensure program initiatives are based on the best available science.
 CalRecycle collaborates with other agencies to ensure shared research priorities receive prompt attention.

 - Compost-Greenhouse Gas Research.
 CalRecycle funded research by UC Davis to estimate the greenhouse gas impacts of compost production and use.
 The project included field research to measure the impact of compost application on N2O emissions from intensively farmed lands—one of the largest N2O sources in California—as well as laboratory incubations checking the impact of compost on soil CH4 and N2O emissions for multiple soil types and different chemical fertilizer applications.

 - Compost as a Landfill Cover.
 CalRecycle studied the feasibility of placing a biocover of compost over the surface of a landfill to control escaping methane.